Average Weather at Twenty-Nine Palms, Marine Corps Air-Ground Combat Center California, United States

 At Twenty-Nine Palms, Marine Corps Air-Ground Combat Center, the summers are sweltering, the winters are cold, and it is dry and mostly clear year round.
 Over the course of the year, the temperature typically varies from 38°F to 103°F and is rarely below 30°F or above 110°F.

-Based on the beach/pool score, the best time of year to visit Twenty-Nine Palms, Marine Corps Air-Ground Combat Center for hot-weather activities is from mid June to mid September.
+Based on the beach/pool score, the best time of year to visit Twenty-Nine Palms, Marine Corps Air-Ground Combat Center for hot-weather activities is from early June to mid September.

 Average High and Low Temperature